- UAB and Sexual Consent

 - #UABProbs — How to make green grass

 UAB to Z is your guide to the world of UAB and the Birmingham area.

-Compiled by students for students, it provides useful information about student organizations, classes, administrators, buildings and other important information mixed in with a little nod to the offbeat and an update on popular culture in the ‘ham to expand our horizons.
+Compiled by students for students, it provides useful information about student organizations, classes, administrators, buildings and other important information mixed in with a little humor and an update on popular culture in the ‘ham to expand our horizons.